Creator754915/Hack-Tools/README.md

 # Hack-Tools
-Use hacks tools, the version is the number 1
+how use:

+1) Download the repositiry

+2) Run the file: 'hack-main.sh'

+3) Enjoy of the project